Expandir para 3.000+ palavras para ranquear forte

 • Second pruning in January

-As a result, the harvest takes place in winter – a drier period and ideal for high-quality grapes in Brazil.
+With that, the harvest takes place in winter — the driest and ideal period for high-quality grapes in Brazil.

-Starting in 2010, with technical support from Vitácea Brasil and EPAMIG (Minas Gerais Agricultural Research Company), and with the participation of winemaker Isabela Peregrino, a 10-year plan was developed for winemaking to take place on the property itself.
+From 2010, with the technical support of Vitácea Brasil and EPAMIG (Empresa de Pesquisa Agropecuária de Minas Gerais), and with the participation of oenologist Isabela Peregrino, a 10-year plan was developed for winemaking to take place within the property.

 Nothing improvised.

-European varieties of the Vitis Vinifera species, known for producing fine wines, were planted.
+European varieties of the species Vitis Vinifera were planted, known for producing fine wines.

 Among them: